 Line 16.
-Enter Indiana net nonbusiness income (loss) and Indiana non-unitary partnership income from Schedule F, column D, line 11.
-Also attach completed Schedule F.
+Enter Indiana net nonbusiness income (loss) and Indiana non-unitary partnership income from Schedule E, column A, line L. Also attach completed Schedule E-1.

 Line 18.
-The available portion of an Indiana net operating loss deduction is calculated on Schedule IT-20NOL.
+The available Indiana portion of a net operating loss deduction to be applied is calculated on Schedule IT-20NOL.

-Please review schedule IT-20NOL and the instructions before completing line 18.
+Please review schedule IT-20NOL and the instructions before entering an amount on line 18.
 Schedule IT-20NOL must be attached to support the entry.
-The amount on line 18 cannot exceed the amount on line 17
+In no case may the amount on line 18 exceed the amount on line 17.

 Line 20.
-Multiply line 19 by 3.4% (.034).
+Multiply line 19 by 3.4%.
 If line 19 is a loss, enter zero and do not calculate the supplemental net income tax.

-IT-20SC Schedule B Supplemental Net Income Tax Calculation
+Schedule B Supplemental Net Income Tax Calculation